 Here is when you should use each icon:

-You should always try to use an icon in your empty state, unless there is an empty state where an icon does not match any of the situations mentioned above, or if an icon does not fit into the layout.
+You should always try to use an icon in your empty state, unless there is an empty state where an icon does not match any of the situations mentioned above, or if an icon does not fit into a given layout.
+For example, you may want to omit the icon when using an extra small empty state inside of a card, due to space limitations.

 By default, icons should be grey, except when it is a status icon or you have a special use case icon.
 In other words, don’t use color arbitrarily.